pebreo/pebreo.github.io/midgame/MidgamePoly.md

 ## why itd work
-- its been done before
+- its been done & ppl make it work
-- ppl are doing it
+- partners who engage in honest communication makes both strong & bonds strong

+### other resons
 - you have to work on mentak healh& commmunucation anyway